 When my daughter was born, I had no intention to buy Montessori materials or toys for her.
-From the age of 0 – 3 I was focusing on establishing Montessori principles at home, providing her with maximum opportunity to express her independence, freedom of movement, natural curiosity to touch, smell, feel the world surrounding her.
+From the age of 0 – 3, I was focusing on establishing Montessori principles at home, providing her with maximum opportunity to express her independence, freedom of movement, natural curiosity to touch, smell, feel the world surrounding her.
 When she was a baby, I made mobiles with the materials I had.
 As she was growing and learning to grip we bought her a few educational materials and toys that helped her to develop and strengthen little fingers and tools for Practical life activities at home.
-The majority of materials we had were from preloved markets or came as gifts from family and friends, as we were quite open with them in regards of our beliefs and choices when it came to raising our child.
+The majority of materials we had were from preloved markets or came as gifts from family and friends, as we were quite open with them in regards to our beliefs and choices when it came to raising our child.
 We found a lot of support from them.
-Up to this day, main Montessori presence in the house is seen through the emphasis on Practical life experiences, taking care of self, grace and courtesy, cooking, learning to show respect for others and the environment, connecting with nature.
+Up to this day, the main Montessori presence in the house is seen through the emphasis on Practical life experiences, taking care of self, grace and courtesy, cooking, learning to show respect for others and the environment, connecting with nature.

 However, once she turned three, I had an urge to get her Montessori materials.
 It almost happened on a subconscious level.
 There are a few aspects that motivated me to take a large chunk of our family budget and invest it in Montessori materials.
 This is not to say that every family who aspires to practice Montessori philosophy absolutely must have Montessori materials in their house to succeed.
 As one of the readers have mentioned, there are incredible Montessori teachers out there who create their Montessori materials for their students.
 These people make a phenomenal effort and are a great inspiration.